 Ships navigating areas presenting a risk of piracy and armed robbery must carefully observe the technical regulation on measures for prevention of piracy and armed robbery against Danish ships issued by the Danish Maritime Authority.

-The Danish Maritime Authority draws special attention to the industry Best Management Practice (BMP4).
-The BMP is specifically aimed at ships in the high risk area.
-BMP4 is also issued by the IMO (MSC circular 1339).
+The Danish Maritime Authority draws special attention to the industry Best Management Practice (BMP4), which is specifically aimed at ships in the high risk area in the waters off Somalia, the Gulf of Aden, the Arabian Sea and the Indian Ocean.
+The BMP4 has also been issued by the IMO (MSC circular 1339).

-Reference is also made to the IMO Guidance to shipowners and ship operators, shipmasters and crews on preventing and suppressing acts of piracy and armed robbery against ships (MSC circular 1334).
-This guidance provides good advice and recommendations on how to prevent attacks and on how to minimize the danger to the crew and ship in case of lacking success in preventing the attack.
+The IMO has issued a very considerable number of guidances on the prevention of piracy.
+The IMO Guidance to shipowners and ship operators, shipmasters and crews on preventing and suppressing acts of piracy and armed robbery against ships (MSC circular 1334) offer a number of good advice and recommendations on how to prevent attacks and - should this fail - how to minimize the danger to the crew and the ship.
+This guidance provides good advice and recommendations on how to prevent attacks and on how to minimize the danger to the crew and ship.
 The IMO has also drawn up guidelines for the authorities (MSC circular 1333) and guidelines on the securing of proof following a capture (MSC circular 1404).

 In March 2010, the European Commission issued a Recommendation on measures for self-protection and the protection of piracy and armed robbery against ships, in which reference is made to the IMO guidelines.